 Taking Your Career to the Next Level

 Since 2001, SNHU's Field-based Programs in Education (based in Colchester, Vermont) have included M.Ed. and Graduate Certificate programs that have been offered in regional graduate sites across the state of Vermont.
 In 2017, SNHU's School of Education - Vermont Campus added a Doctorate of Education in Educational Leadership, also delivered regionally throughout Vermont.
-The Doctorate of Education degree has already proven to be a popular addition to our graduate programming, The most recent cohort is schedule to begin in the Northern region of the State in 2019, with an additional Chittenden County cohort scheduled to being in June of 2019.
+The Doctorate of Education degree has already proven to be a popular addition to our graduate programming, The most recent cohort began in Franklin County Vermont in Fall 2019.
+We are currently accepting applications for a cohort to be located within Chittenden County VT, scheduled to begin in Summer 2019.

 The Doctorate of Education degree is designed to develop Scholar-Practitioners by advancing participants' knowledge of leadership theory and practice, their understanding of approaches to organizational development, and their ability to effectively implement research methodologies and disseminate associated findings.
 SNHU's Ed.D. program is offered as a regional cohort model, with hybrid courses occurring in a condensed weekend format during the Spring and Fall academic terms and a week-long residency each summer.
 Ideal candidates for the program are in a position to influence the ideas and actions of others through positional or non-positional leadership opportunities.
 School leaders, community leaders, leaders within non-profit and government organizations, and local entrepreneurs are welcome to apply for program admission.
 If you are interested in learning more about this program, it is recommended that you share your information with Vermont Campus staff by using this form.